victorfaurschou/electricity-cost-dkk/README.md

 VAT_RATE=0.25
 ```

-1. Set your region (`EAST` or `WEST` - Sjælland, Lolland-Falster, Møn and Bornholm is East; Jylland and Fyn is West)
+1. Set your region as either `EAST` (Sjælland, Lolland-Falster, Møn and Bornholm) or `WEST` (Jylland and Fyn)
-2. Set your metering point ID and API token from [eloverblik.dk](https://eloverblik.dk)
+2. Set your metering point identifier and access token from: [eloverblik.dk](https://eloverblik.dk)
-3. Set your provider's markup (can usually be found on your billing statement)
+3. Set your provider's markup (usually be found on your billing statement)

+You can provide them in any of these ways:

+- Export them in your environment.
+- Place a `.env` file in the directory you run the program from (if installed from source, copy `.env.example` as a starting point).
-Alternatively, pass `--config PATH` to load configuration from a specific file instead of the `.env` in the current directory.
+- Pass `--config PATH` to load them from a specific file instead.

 ### Run